StoneOrbits/VortexEngine/docs/lightshow_lol.md

 ---

-For more advanced guides and tips, visit other pages in the **Vortex Editors** wiki.
+For more advanced guides and tips, join our discord